tum-gis/iot-frost-ecosystem/FROST-Server/FROST.md

       }
     }

-For example, the timeseries of the temperature recordings of my_thing can be inserted corresponding to the Datastream ID 1 as follows:
+The timeseries of the humidity recordings of my_thing can be inserted corresponding to the Datastream ID 2 as follows:

     POST http://localhost:8080/FROST-Server/v1.0/Observations
     Content-Type application/json